jboss-developer/jboss-portal-quickstarts/gatein-sample-portal/README.md

 What is it?
 -----------

 This project demonstrates a how to create a new Portal Container from scratch.

-1. Replace the front page image
-2. Customize the login page
-3. Change few translation strings
-4. Add a few pages

-This shows how one can create a new portal without modifying the files included in gatein.ear.
-By doing such customization, further updates for new versions of GateIn will be easier to handle as all the customization can be embedded in separate deployable packages.
+It covers many aspects of new Portal Container creation, such as:

+* Custom Home Page Portlet
+* Custom Logo
+* Translation resource bundles
+* Pages and Site Layouts
+* Navigation Definitions
+* Custom Sign In Page

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/gatein-sample-portal/README.md.ftl ~-->
 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/system-requirements.md.ftl ~-->